Skip to content

 You need to apply the provided patch file to the Unreal Engine source code.
 In the below examples the $BASE_DIR represents the location of both the Unreal Engine source code and the SteelShield Plugin code.
 You may need to change the version of the patch used to suite the version of the Unreal Engine you are working with.

-Normally patches with minor number version differences can be applied to Unreal Engine version which share similar major version numbers. ie. patch ue5.2.1 can be applied to ue5.2.0 without issue.
+Normally, patches with minor number version differences can be applied to Unreal Engine version which share similar major version numbers.
+For example, patch ue5.2.1 can be applied to ue5.2.0 without issue.

 Once the patch file is applied, please rebuild the Unreal Engine using your preferred method.